MicrosoftDocs/architecture-center/docs/ai-ml/idea/process-audio-files-content.md

 Other contributors:

-- [Andy Beach](https://www.linkedin.com/in/andrewbeach/) | CTO, Media and Entertainment Worldwide
+- [Andy Beach](https://www.linkedin.com/in/andrewbeach/) | chief technical officer (CTO), Media and Entertainment Worldwide
 - [Simon Powell](https://www.linkedin.com/in/asbpowell/) | Principal Program Manager

 *To see non-public LinkedIn profiles, sign in to LinkedIn.*